Feyerabend/ABC80/abc802/README.md

 Perhaps a bit odd to introduce FizzBuzz as a benchmark.
 But why not?
 It is easy to change and adopt to different flavours of BASIC.

 * [FIZZBUZZ.BAS](FIZZBUZZ.BAS) Original program.
-Increase to 1000 instead of 100, shows smaller diviations.
+Increased to 1000 instead of 100,
+  shows smaller diviations more explicit.
 * [FIZZBUZ1.BAS](FIZZBUZ1.BAS) Introduce % everywhere.

 [^fizzbuzz]: https://en.wikipedia.org/wiki/Fizz_buzz